slowernews/wisdom-tldr/chapters/chapter_3_action.md

 "God is subtle but he is not malicious."
 -- Albert Einstein [1879]*

+> *"What do I want to know about investing that we can’t know?
+The exact role of luck in successful outcomes."
+-- Robert Schiller [1946]*

 > *"Nothing in the world is ever completely wrong.
 Even a stopped clock is right twice a day."
 -- Paulo Coelho [1947]*